-As the newly appointed Executive Director of the Office of Diversity, Equity, and Inclusion (ODEI), I have dedicated most of my professional life to dismantling inequities, and shining light on overt and covert racism.
+As the newly appointed Executive Director of the Office of Diversity, Equity, & Inclusion (ODEI), I have dedicated most of my professional life to dismantling inequities, and shining light on overt and covert racism.

 Racism is structural, it is strongly planted in our institutions, and has been in place for hundreds of years.
 Therefore, when working toward the dismantling of these institutions, our campus will need to take a strategic and systemic approach - ODEI will assess, evaluate, and help HSU continuously improve.
 If we don’t measure, we don’t know what is changing, and if we don’t know what is changing we are destined to come back to where we started.
 There are issues deeper than macro and microaggressions at work, and although the requested training might be one answer, it is not the complete answer.

 Thus, ODEI would like to share a preliminary approach that can lead to true systems change.
 Beginning this fall, ODEI will conduct a “pilot” of the macro/microaggression training.
 ODEI will work closely with the Office of Institutional Effectiveness (OEI), to assess and evaluate the training curriculum to ensure it meets the goals of the open letters.
 An initial cohort of 60 faculty will be selected from CAHSS, CPS and CNRS to undergo the micro/macro aggression training.